Poultney River Swimming Holes swimming hole in Vermont

 Best Time to Visit

 Spring and early summer offer fuller river conditions due to snowmelt, while late summer brings warmer water ideal for swimming.
-Autumn provides stunning foliage for scenic visits.
+Autumn provides striking foliage for scenic visits.

 Difficulty Level